Setup

 Then commit the scaffold:

-git add .claude AGENTS.md
+git add .agents AGENTS.md

 git commit -m "chore: bootstrap fjx agent wrappers"